Update: June 2020

 Successful influencer marketing helps business owners:

-- Increase brand exposure
+- Increase brand awareness and exposure

 - Build authority